 A Complete Guide to Salta, Argentina

-The Salta province is widely known as Salta la Linda, or Salta the Beautiful.
+The Salta province is widely known as Salta la Linda – Salta the Beautiful.

 But how should you plan your visit to Salta?

-If you have the time and are brave enough to drive, I highly recommend it.
+If you have the time and are willing to drive, you won’t regret it.

 Salta is a small city and most activities are on or near the main square, the Plaza 9 de Julio.